WidoutSyntax/STL-cpp/README.md

 ## Associative Containers
 ### Set
-It is implemented as BST.
+It is implemented as Red-Black tree.
 It contains unique elements with least element first by default.

 ```c++
 // declaration and initialization